garrisonlowe/Adventure-Works-Bikes-Sales-Power-BI-Project/README.md

 ## Data Collection

-Using the raw database, we're going to run SQL queries to extract and transform the data that we need to meet the requirments.
+Using the raw database, we're going to run SQL queries to extract and transform the data that we need to meet the requirements.

 **Query 1:** The Calendar Table